 There are three main types of elements: Visual elements, Containers, and Input forms.

-Containers are elements that contain other elements.
+- Containers are elements that contain other elements.
 Their visibility will impact the visibility of their children, and they can have a defined type of content and a container layout type.

-While each element has its own fields (for instance, input elements have placeholder colors), most Bubble elements have some shared styling properties.
-These properties can be used to change the background, borders, shadows, font style, etc. Most of these general properties will be modifiable in the Styles tab too.
+While each element has its own fields (for instance, input elements have placeholder colors), most Bubble elements have some shared styling and layout properties.
+These properties can be used to change the background, borders, shadows, font style, alignment, size, etc. Most of these general properties will be modifiable in the Styles tab too.